 This section makes no distinction between the payment of claims based on judgments and all other claims; a claim may be due under sub.
 (2) far in advance of a judgment or award.
 Fritsche v.
 Ford Motor Credit Co., 171 Wis.
 2d 280

 (Ct.
 App.
 1992).

 Whether to assess 12 percent [now 7.5 percent] interest is dependent on whether the insurer had reasonable proof establishing that it was not responsible for payment.
 U.S. Fire Insurance Co. v.
 Good Humor Corp., 173 Wis.
 2d 804

 , 496 N.W.2d 730

 This section applies to the insurance company of a negligent tortfeasor and, thus, allows the recovery of interest by a third-party claimant.
 When there is clear liability, a sum certain owed, and written notice of both, the plain language of this section, incorporating by reference s.
 646.31 (2), imposes 12 percent [now 7.5 percent] simple interest on overdue payments to third-party claimants.
 Kontowicz v.
 American Standard Insurance Co. of Wisconsin, 2006 WI 48

 , 714 N.W.2d 105

-An insurer's subrogation interest did not permit it to step into the insured's shoes to assert a 12 percent [7.5 percent] interest claim under the facts and circumstances of the case.
+An insurer's subrogation interest did not permit it to step into the insured's shoes to assert a 12 percent [now 7.5 percent] interest claim under the facts and circumstances of the case.
 Legal subrogation gives indemnity only, and an insurer who possesses a cause of action for subrogation cannot recover beyond the amount actually dispersed by it.
-Zurich American Insurance Company v.
+Zurich American Insurance Co. v.
 Wisconsin Physicians Services Insurance Corp., 2007 WI App 259

 , 306 Wis.
 2d 617